keli97/keli97.github.io/_pages/awards.md

 Honor bestowed on outstanding PhD teaching assistants in Information Science at Cornell

-Outstanding Graduates in Shanghai (Top 5%)
+Outstanding Graduate in Shanghai (Top 5%)
 ----------
 **Jun.
 2020**